 Come on, we have all had them some point!
 Brain farts.
-That moment when you walk into a room and completely forgot why you went in there.
+That moment when you walk into a room and completely forget why you went in there.
 Or, when you got home with the groceries to find you didn’t pick up the one thing you really needed.
-Pregnancy does weird things to a woman’s brain!
+Even pregnancy does weird things to a woman’s brain!
 I’m just saying it, girls, so you can feel better that you aren’t alone in the baby-brain fog.
 Cordless phones—actually, anything not tied down was likely to find itself relocated to either the fridge or the freezer.
 I distinctly remember the fridge ringing at some point.
 As I investigated, I discovered that I had shelved two cups of coffee in there, along with the phone!

 How we think has a huge effect on the physical body, our mental well-being, our performance, our relationships—everything.
 Proverbs 23:7 says that as a man “thinks in his heart, so is he.”
 We become the people we imagine ourselves to be, whether victims or victors.
 If we imagine ourselves as winners, champions, over-comers, prosperous, and healed, that is who we will be!
 However, if we imagine ourselves as sick, poor, and defeated, then that is what we will see in our lives.